nonetrix/NARBS/README.md

 ```
 - no default wallpaper
 - bspwmrc isn't executable by default
+- ProtonVPN doesn't seem to work out of the box and breaks internet connection due to configuration problem
 - missing zsh configs(I plan to use starship and bash soon)
 ```